hharnisc/hharnisc.github.io/_drafts/questions-when-starting-at-a-startup.md

 Lets say you're a relatively new engineer (2-3 years experience) and joining a company with 10 employees.
 A fair amount of equity would be around 0.3% - 0.7%

 TODO: work in vesting schedule and exercise window
+In the recent years it has become more common for companies offer a 10 year exercise window on stock options.
+This means that you've 10 years to decide to buy or pass on stock options once they've vested.
+However it is still pretty standard to have 90 day exercise window.
+This means that you might have to make a tough choice and pass up on stock options if you don't have the cash on hand within 90 days of leaving.
+Companies that have shorter exercise windows often end up paying out people who are there during an exit.
+Here's some more information if you're interesting in learning more: https://blog.colony.io/on-creating-a-better-employee-equity-plan-d89bcab4a4e2/

 It is also important to note that the earlier you join the company, the more dilution events you'll experience.
 An example of a dilution event would be raising another round of funding.
 This is another reason why joining a company early on should offer more equity.
 If you joining a company around a Series A raise, you can usually expect to see around 20% - 30% dilution.